kemojal/phase-timeline-challenge/README.md

 - **Track List**: The component that displays and manages multiple Tracks.
 - **Keyframe**: A marked point on the Timeline representing a significant event, change, or state.
 - **Keyframe List**: The component that shows the Keyframes across all Tracks, synchronized with the Ruler.
-- **Segment**: The visual representation of the Timeline's duration in the Keyframe List.
+- **Segment**: The visual representation of the Timeline's duration in the Keyframe List. -->

-## User Behavior Requirements
+## User Behavior Requirements Test

 ### 1. Number Input Field